 When an event occurs (for example, a record is updated) in the underlying application (say, in Salesforce), the Flow platform can trigger an event or an action.

 Listeners work as follows:

-- You send the Service the Objects you want to listen to (referencing the appropriate value).
-In addition, you specify the type of event you’re interested in (e.g. record created).
+- We send the service the objects we want to listen to (referencing the appropriate value).
+In addition, we specify the type of event we are interested in (Say, record created).

-- You specify the outcomes (with Comparisons/Rules) under which you “accept” the event and the path the flow should follow.
-If those Comparisons/Rules are met, the flow will proceed to the next MapElement in the flow as defined by the matching Outcome.
+- We specify the outcomes (with comparisons/rules) under which we “accept” the event and the path the flow should follow.
+If the comparisons/rules are met, the flow will proceed to the next map element in the flow as defined by the matching outcome.
 If not, the flow will continue to wait until the appropriate event occurs.